cockroachdb/docs/cockroachcloud/managing-cmek.md

 - [Revoking CMEK for a cluster](#revoking-cmek-for-a-cluster) by revoking Cockroach Labs' access to your CMEK at the IAM/KMS level.

-- [Restore CMEK following a revokation event](#restore-cmek-following-a-revokation-event) by reauthorizing {{ site.data.products.db }} to use your key, and coordinating with our service team to assist in recovering your Organization.
+- [Restore CMEK following a revocation event](#restore-cmek-following-a-revocation-event) by reauthorizing {{ site.data.products.db }} to use your key, and coordinating with our service team to assist in recovering your Organization.

 - [Disabling CMEK](#disable-cmek-for-your-cluster) to return to {{ site.data.products.db }}-managed encryption: The {{ site.data.products.dedicated }} feature can disabled, allowing your cluster to return to the default state of using encryption keys managed by Cockroach Labs.